 Undergraduate information and applications for reinstatement are available online at go.wlu.edu/ugr-reinstatement.
 Undergraduate students must return the completed application, along with all required materials, so that the Dean of Student Life receives it by 4:30 p.m.
 US Eastern time November 15 for winter term, March 1 for spring term, and May 15 or August 1 for fall term.

 The University will not reinstate an undergraduate student for a spring term unless that student has both 1) satisfactorily completed at least one fall or winter term at Washington and Lee University, and 2) was registered for a full-time course load through midterm during at least one of the two preceding 13-week terms at Washington and Lee.
 This means that first-year and new transfer students who withdraw during the Winter Term are not eligible to apply for reinstatement for Spring Term unless they have completed the Fall Term in the same academic year.
-Undergraduate applications for reinstatement are reviewed and acted upon at the discretion of the Committee on the Automatic Rule and Reinstatement ("the Committee").
+Students whose absence from campus exceeds more than four academic terms are required to use the catalog current at their reinstatement for all requirements.
+Undergraduate applications for reinstatement are reviewed and acted upon at the discretion of the Committee on the Automatic Rule and Reinstatement (“the Committee”).

 Law student applications for readmission are available from the Director of Law School Records.
 Law students must return the completed application, along with all required materials, so that the Director of Law School Records receives it by November 15 for spring term or July 1 for fall term.
 The Law School will not readmit a law student unless the student can complete his or her degree within six (6) years of beginning it (see the Law School catalog for exception for readmission after active military service).
 The Dean of the Law School (or designee) will review and act upon applications for law students.